-B.3.2 Model sensitivity to stock-recruit steepness
+B.3.2.1 Model Sensitivity to Stock-Recruit Steepness

+A noticeable change in the new yelloweye rockfish stock assessment is the assumed higher productivity as determined by a fixed value of steepness (h = 0.718).
 The steepness of the stock-recruitment relationship (h), which determines the productivity of a fish population, is one of the key parameters for understanding the dynamics of the stock and determining projected rebuilding.
-Reliable estimation of this parameter is dependent on long, contrasting time-series of stock-recruit data that are often not available (Hilborn and Walters 1992; Conn et al. 2010).
+Higher steepness results in higher estimated yields and faster rates of rebuilding.
+Reliable estimation of this parameter is dependent on long, contrasting time-series of stock-recruit data that are often not available (Conn, et al. 2010; Hilborn and Walters 1992).
 The yelloweye rockfish assessment model was unable to reliably estimate this parameter due to the short time-series of data, which are primarily available after the period of largest removals from the stock.
-Therefore, h in the assessment model was fixed at the value of 0.718, which is the mean of the prior estimated using a likelihood profile approximation to a maximum marginal likelihood mixed-effect model for steepness from ten Category-1 rockfish species off the U.S. West Coast assessed in 2015.
+Therefore, h in the assessment model was fixed at the value of 0.718.
+This steepness value was derived in an updated meta-analysis using a likelihood profile approximation to a maximum marginal likelihood mixed-effect model for steepness from ten Category-1 rockfish species off the U.S. West Coast assessed in 2015 (James Thorson, personal communication).

-The current estimate of the steepness prior is based on the most recent information from the latest Category-1 rockfish stock assessments.
 This analysis updates our understanding of rockfish stock productivity in the Northeast Pacific Ocean, since it accounts for strong year classes in the recent data incorporated in the stock assessment.
+Increases in this parameter estimate have contributed to the rebuilt status of several West Coast rockfish stocks, including canary rockfish (Thorson et al. 2018) and widow rockfish (He et al. 2011).
+Use of the current prior mean for stock-recruit steepness is consistent across West Coast rockfish assessments and was endorsed for use in the 2017 yelloweye assessment by the STAR panel and SSC as best available science.